-PCAF Announces New Service for Cryptocurrency Donations
+PCAF Reminds of Service for Cryptocurrency Donations

 Cryptocurrency, in all of its forms, has been one of the biggest disruptors of the financial world in this century with the market capping out above $1 trillion.
 Cryptocurrencies like Bitcoin are expected to grow by 30 percent over the next five years, making it an increasingly significant part of the financial landscape for the foreseeable future.
 While it can be a confusing and complex concept, it’s vital that churches and ministries be ready to receive donations of cryptocurrencies from members and donors.
 Moreover, donations of cryptocurrency to an Advise & Consult Fund or Increase Fund at the PCA Foundation can maximize tax savings and thereby maximize a donor’s long-term giving.